raphaelbastide/1962/INSTRUCTIONS.md

-# 1962 Documentation
+# 1962 INSTRUCTIONS

 ## Architecture and files

 The project contains:

-- doc.md
 - README
+- INSTRUCTIONS.md
 - CONTRIBUTORS
 - INSTALLATION
 - /media
 - /extra

+### README.md

+Summary of the project used for the GitHub project homepage and the project website.
+This file follows the [Markdown](http://en.wikipedia.org/wiki/Markdown) syntax.

-### doc.md
+### INSTRUCTIONS.md

 The file you are reading now.
 It explains the project and how to participate.
 This file follows the [Markdown](http://daringfireball.net/projects/markdown/syntax) syntax.

-### README.md

-Summary of the project used for the GitHub project homepage and the project website.
-This file follows the [Markdown](http://en.wikipedia.org/wiki/Markdown) syntax.

 ### CONTRIBUTORS